By Guest Blogger Kelly Gunzenhauser

 If you like the Science Center, you will love the Children’s Museum of Pittsburgh.
 There are all kinds of exhibits here, but my favorites are the Garage, which has a huge metal track for little cars, and a parachute launching pad; and the water play area.
 Bring a change of clothes, because your kids will be soaked!
 Remember Mr. Roger’s Neighborhood?
 His studio was in Pittsburgh and the museum houses parts of his former set.
 (Our own local WXII TV station donated a vintage TV camera for the exhibit, so be sure to look for it!)

 If the kids need to get out and run, there are plenty of unusual playgrounds in the city.
 Our favorites are the Blue Slide playground at Frick Park, the wooden playground at Highland Park, the playground at Schenley Park, and there are many more we haven’t even gotten to try yet.
 (Google “Pittsburgh Playgrounds” because there are too many to list.)
 You can also spend a day at the Pittsburgh Zoo and Aquarium for some outdoor and indoor animal fun.
+Or consider taking a free walking tour of the city with Free Pittsburgh Walking Tours!

 All this sightseeing will make you hungry, and there are many kid-friendly places to eat in Pittsburgh.
 For a legendary Pittsburgh sandwich, try one of the many Primanti Brothers locations, made famous by the fact that they put the fries ON the sandwich.
 The Porch at Schenley in Oakland is also a good bet for kids.
 They specialize in foods from local providers, and have a simple kids’ menu.
 For a sugar fix, visit Peace, Love, and Little Doughnuts (try the one with bacon!) or the Enrico Biscotti Bakery, where you can grab a treat for your dog at the same time.
 If you prefer ice cream, hit Dave and Andy’s Homemade Ice Cream in Oakland and try some crazy flavors like maple bacon or oatmeal raisin cookie.
 Or, walk up for dip cones and milkshakes at Page’s Dairy Mart, a historic business famous for delicious ice cream and for being destroyed twice, first by a flood in 1936, then by a gas explosion in 1958.
 If you like food shopping, drop by the Strip District’s Pennsylvania Macaroni Company, an authentic Italian market that has more shapes of pasta than you can imagine, and aged provolone so sharp that it will bite you back.